emissary-ingress/emissary/user-guide/getting-started.md

-# Getting Started with Ambassador
+# Getting Started With Ambassador

 Ambassador is an open source, Kubernetes-native API gateway.
 We'll do a quick tour of Ambassador with a demo configuration, before walking through how to deploy Ambassador in Kubernetes with a custom configuration.